shuijinsan/PQ-ZK-eSIM/README.txt

 13. Additional documentation

-Detailed usage instructions are provided in use.txt.
+Usage instructions and artifact limitations are documented in this README.

 Environment and infrastructure constraints are documented under infrastructure.